Home > Manage Payment & Claims > Your property risk profile

 Risk ratings explained

-The flood and earthquake risk ratings below are personalised to the address for your house policy or the address you enter when you buy a house policy online.
-Regardless of your risk level, you will be covered under the terms of your policy.
-If something doesn't look right, you can email customers@tower.co.nz.
+The flood and earthquake risk ratings below are unique to your house or landlord's house policy address.
+The risk is calculated for the property's main building, so may be different for outbuildings or garages depending on their location and construction.
+Regardless of your risk level, you'll be covered under the terms of your policy and your certificate of insurance.
+If something doesn't look right, or you've made alterations to your property to better prepare your house in the event of a flood or earthquake, you can email customers@tower.co.nz.

 Modelling by RMS